Daryl Gates: PDID

 Gates made substantial use of the LAPD's Public Disorder Intelligence Division (PDID) squad, even developing an international spying operation.
-The lawsuit CAPA v.
-Gates, with the Coalition Against Police Abuse (CAPA) as one of two dozen or so plaintiffs, later sued the LAPD on First Amendment grounds that exposed the unlawful harassment, surveillance, and infiltration of the progressive movement in Los Angeles by LAPD agents.
+The Coalition Against Police Abuse (CAPA) along with two dozen or so other plaintiffs, later sued the LAPD on First Amendment grounds in CAPA v.
+Gates.
+The lawsuit exposed the unlawful harassment, surveillance, and infiltration of the progressive movement in Los Angeles by LAPD agents.
 The lawsuit against Gates and the LAPD proved successful.
 The PDID was ordered to disband and did so in January 1983.
 In February 1984, an out-of-court settlement awarded $1.8 million to the named plaintiffs, individuals, and organizations who had sued the City of Los Angeles.
+The operations included the infiltration of classes at California State University, Northridge.

 D.A.R.E.

-In collaboration with the Rotary Club of Los Angeles, Gates founded DARE, the Drug Abuse Resistance Education program, designed to educate students and children about the dangers of drug abuse.
+In collaboration with the Rotary Club of Los Angeles, Gates founded D.A.R.E, a backronym for Drug Abuse Resistance Education, a program designed to educate students and children about the dangers of drug abuse.
 DARE has become a worldwide organization, with programs in schools across the globe.
 However, despite the program's wide use, peer-reviewed government-sponsored scientific research has discredited DARE's claimed effectiveness in reducing alcohol or drug use, and the program has seen a 73% reduction in taxpayer funding as a result.

 CRASH

-Gates's appointment as chief roughly coincided with the intensification of the War on Drugs.
+Gates's appointment as chief roughly coincided with the intensification of the war on drugs.
 A drug-related issue that had also come to the forefront at the time was gang violence, which paralyzed many of the neighborhoods (primarily impoverished and black or Hispanic) in which gangs held sway.
 In response, the LAPD set up specialist gang units which gathered intelligence on and ran operations against gangs.
-These units were called Community Resources Against Street Hoodlums (CRASH), depicted in the 1988 film Colors.
-Allegations of false arrest and a general LAPD disdain for young black and Latino men were made.
+These units were called Community Resources Against Street Hoodlums (CRASH).
+Allegations of false arrest and a general LAPD disdain for young Black and Latino men were made.

 Gates himself became a byword among some for excessive use of force by anti-gang units and became a favorite lyrical target for gang-connected urban black rappers, notably Ice Cube.
-Nevertheless, CRASH's approach appeared successful and remained in widespread use until the Rampart Division scandal of 1999 drew attention to abuses of the law that threatened to undo hundreds of criminal convictions.
+Nevertheless, CRASH's approach appeared successful and remained in widespread use until the Rampart Division scandal of 1999 drew attention to abuses that threatened to undo hundreds of criminal convictions.